Loading…

 Every work in the library is cross-linked to the curriculum step where those techniques are taught.
 Score study and composition are the same act — reading to write, writing what you’ve read.

 Not a chatbot.
 Not a quiz engine.
-A composition professor built into the method — context-aware, knows exactly where you are in the curriculum, gives structured critique on your compositions in three parts: what works, what needs attention, and one concrete technique to try at your next sitting.
+A composition tutor built into the method — context-aware, knows exactly where you are in the curriculum, gives structured critique on your compositions in three parts: what works, what needs attention, and one concrete technique to try at your next sitting.

 He reads your counterpoint against the standards Fux articulated.
 He hears your harmonic progressions against the voice-leading tradition Boulanger codified.
 He doesn’t return a Wikipedia page — he tells you what to fix and how.